Scientific Exploration Society (SES) - Data and Privacy Protection Policy

 No documents will be stored for longer than is necessary.
 For guidelines see Annex A. All documents containing personal and sensitive data will be disposed of securely in accordance with Data Protection principles.

-c.
-Digital data will be deleted from our system according to the schedule in Annex A. Our first obligation is to put data ‘beyond use’.
-We then commit to permanent deletion of the material as soon as possible.
-Deleted file items are retained for a month post-deletion, accessible only by our administrator, and are then permanently deleted.
+- Digital data will be deleted from its system according to the schedule in Annex A. SES's first obligation is to put data ‘beyond use’.
+It then commits to permanent deletion of the material as soon as possible.
+Deleted file items are retained for a month post-deletion, accessible only by the SES administrator, and are then permanently deleted.
 No deleted records are retained on individual SES PCs.

-e.
-The only other sources of personal data to be retained beyond the schedule below are those where the SES is in receipt of individual consent for addition to the SES Archive, which is a permanent record.
+- The only other sources of personal data to be retained beyond the schedule below are those where SES is in receipt of individual consent for addition to SES Archives, which is a permanent record.

-f.
-Destruction schedule: The SES will destroy data on an annual cycle, within the calendar year of a due destruction date for any particular item.
+- Destruction schedule: SES will destroy data on an annual cycle, within the calendar year of a due destruction date for any particular item.

 DATA PROTECTION CONFIDENTIALITY STATEMENT